-Apples will last 10 times as long if they are kept in the coldest part of the refrigerator (usually the bottom drawer).
+Apples will last ten times as long if kept in the coldest part of the refrigerator (usually the bottom drawer).

 Make a mixture of one part vinegar to three parts water to wash your berries in.
 They will stay fresh for several more days than they would otherwise.